J-Baxter/AIV_2344bEpizooticReassortment/README.md

 [scripts/figure_scripts](scripts/figure_scripts))

-All models have been tested on i) Apple M4 Max 16-core CPU with 48 Gb RAM and AMD Ryzen 9 7950X 16 Core CPU with 96 Gb RAM.
+All models have been tested on i) Apple M4 Max 16-core CPU with 48 Gb RAM and ii) AMD Ryzen 9 7950X 16 Core CPU with 96 Gb RAM.